-(c) Accounting treatment
+(j) Accounting data

-As of December 31st, 2020, the fair value of SNIM's investment in the El Aouj joint venture has not been modified and is based on Sphere's expenses for the feasibility study as of December 31st, 2009, is 1 228 MUM (see 4.3.1 holdings in companies).
-As part of this project, SNIM receives assets corresponding to expenditures made by Sphere in return for a right of exploration that was partially valued in the accounts of SNIM
+As of December 31, 2021, the fair value of SNIM's stake in the El Aouj joint venture has not been modified and is based on Sphere's expenses for the feasibility study closed on December 31, 2009, i.e. 1,228 MUM (see 4.3.1 shareholdings in companies).
+As part of the agreement between the two parties, SNIM receives assets corresponding to the expenses incurred by Sphere, in return for an exploration right contributed which was partially valued in SNIM's accounts.